tessogamba/case-management-analytics-pipeline-power-bi/README.md

 A production-grade analytics pipeline built from scratch on a live SQL Server case management database, delivering organisation-wide reporting for a UK third sector organisation through a fully governed dimensional data model in Power BI.

-This project documents the complete build from raw transactional data to executive dashboards, including SQL architecture, data cleaning, dimensional modelling, DAX measures and data quality frameworks.
+This project documents the complete build from raw transactional data, including SQL architecture, data cleaning, dimensional modelling, DAX measures and data quality frameworks.

 ---